 Adaptational Badass: In the comics, the Sentinels are just Humongous Mecha, and mutants with strong powers note the X-Men in the comics are much stronger than in the movies with Storm, Magneto, Iceman, and Xavier being planetary threats; and it doesn't help that they're made of metal usually take them down by the dozen.
 They are portrayed as such in the '70s of this movie as well.
 The future Sentinels, however, with their ability to duplicate mutant powers to counter their opponents, are so overwhelmingly powerful that any fight with them is considered outright hopeless.

 In the comics, Quicksilver is often an outright jerk (often intentionally), in this film he's more of a merry mischief-maker.
 Overall he is still more heroic than most adaptations portray him and while he can easily make it out on his own once the breakout goes bust, he instead goes out of his way to save Logan, Charles and Magneto, even though he already broke the latter out of his prison by technicality.
-He also clearly is not impressed by the idea that he helped break out the person suspected of killing JFK once he finds out, and is especially shown to be horrified by Magneto's "demonstration" in the climax.
+He also clearly is not impressed, if amused, by the idea that he helped break out the person suspected of killing JFK once he finds out, and is especially shown to be stunned (either in amazement or horror) by Magneto's "demonstration" in the climax.